MontesCodes/Portfolio-Website-Tutorial-Frontend-Development1/readMe.md

 Give credit too.

 - This project was inspired by...
-- This project was based on [this tutorial](https://youtu.be/xV7S8BhIeBo).
+- This project was based on [this YouTube tutorial](https://youtu.be/xV7S8BhIeBo).
 - Many thanks to...

 ## Contact